accurat/data-juggler/README.md

 This libary was `__init__.py`iated with [typescript starter](https://github.com/bitjson/typescript-starter) and uses the devil 👹 tslint.

-In the context, the idea is to generalize and abstract the overused and reused DataStore, that we magically create in all of our projects, with a fetching function and so on.
+In the context, the idea is to generalize and abstract the data propagation within an application, that we magically create in all of our projects.
 This library abstracts that, normalizes, counts, calculates and does many inefficient things that feed into our laziness.

 ## Usage